-In a calcaneal osteotomy, an incision is made on the outer or lateral side of the foot.
+In a calcaneal osteotomy, an incision is made on the outer (lateral) side of the foot.
 The size of the incision can vary depending on the procedure(s) performed.
-Your surgeon will cut the bone, move it to the desired location and fixed in place.
+Your surgeon will cut the bone, move it to the desired location, and fix it in place.
 Most often, surgical implants such as screws hold the bones together and support healing.

 The four most common types are the Evans, Dwyer, Medial Shift, and Lateral Shift.

 Dwyer osteotomy: This is a break that removes an outside-based wedge of bone from the calcaneus in order to realign the foot.
 It is sometimes performed on patients with abnormally high arches.

 Medializing osteotomy: In this procedure, the heel bone is cut and moved towards the inside part of the foot to help restore a fallen arch.
 Arthritis, loss of tendon function, and injury are some causes of a fallen arch.

 Lateralizing osteotomy: This is another osteotomy for abnormally high arches.
 In this procedure, the heel bone is cut and shifted to the outside to reduce the arch and improve alignment.

 You will be placed in a splint or boot.
 Depending on your surgeon's preference, the splint may be changed to a cast in 1-2 weeks.
 You will have to keep weight off your foot for 4-6 weeks.
 At that point, progressive weight bearing usually can start.
 Physical therapy is often recommended to help in recovery.

 Risks and Complications

 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.

-The potential complications associated with calcaneal osteotomies are nerve and tendon injury, failure of the bone fragments to heal together, loss of correction of the deformity, painful hardware and infection.
-Your orthopaedic surgeon will discuss the
+The potential complications associated with calcaneal osteotomies are nerve and tendon injury, failure of the bone fragments to heal together, loss of correction of the deformity, painful hardware, and infection.
+Your foot and ankle orthopaedic surgeon will discuss the